 - Take a cable car to El Alto to see the colorful Cholet buildings guided by the architect himself, Freddy Mamani

 - Marvel at the crystalline purity of the Salar de Uyuni salt flats

 - Cruise around the sublime Sun and Moon Islands in Lake Titicaca

 Day 1 La Paz Arrival in La Paz.
 Overnight at ATIX.

 Day 2 La Paz City tour of La Paz, taking in the Witches’ Market, a cable car ride over the capital, and the Museum of Ethnography and Folklore.
 Table reservation at Ali Pacha.
 Choose from a selection of afternoon activities like a visit to Moon Valley or Salar Art Gallery.
 Overnight at ATIX.

 Day 3 La Paz - Lake Titicaca Transfer to Copacabana on the edge of Lake Titicaca.
 Cruise to Sun Island and hike to Pilkocaina temple.
 Dinner and overnight at Ecolodge La Estancia.

-Day 4 Lake Titicaca - La Paz Visit the Inca Grand Stairs and Sacred Fountain then have lunch and visit a handicraft market.
+Day 4 Lake Titicaca - La Paz Visit the Inca Grand Stairs and Sacred Fountain then have lunch on Sun Island.
 Visit Moon Island before a transfer back to La Paz.
 Dinner at acclaimed restaurant Gustu.
 Overnight ATIX.

 Day 5 La Paz – Sucre Fly to Sucre, Bolivias's most beautiful city.
 Explore the key sites.
 Overnight Hotel Parador Santa Maria La Real

 Day 8 Uyuni Explore the mesmerising salt flats of Uyuni for an excursion.
 Dinner at overnight at Luna Salada and evening stargazing.

 Day 10 Eduardo Avaroa Reserve - Uyuni - La Paz Discover the beautiful natural surroundings and geology including the Sol de Mañana Geysers and Dali Desert.
 Transfer to the airport for a local flight to La Paz.
 Departure via international flight.